neo-project/global-blockchain-compliance-hub/_posts/Malta/1111-11-13-malta-new-definition.md

 By way of a definition, a VFA is any form of digital medium recordation that is used as a digital medium of exchange, unit of account, or store of value and that is not one of the following as defined below:

-1. Electronic Money;
+1.Electronic Money;

-2. Financial Instrument;
+2.Financial Instrument;

-3. Virtual Token.
+3.Virtual Token.

 The following are the legal definitions of the above:
 Electronic Money means electronically, including magnetically, stored monetary value as represented by a claim on the issuer which is issued on receipt of funds for the purpose of making payment transactions and which is accepted by a natural or legal person other than the financial institutions that issued the electronic money.